CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `MOD_HEALTH_CAP`        | If this is anything other than zero (which it defaults to) you will cap your `MOD_HEALTH` gain/loss at this every half hour.
 `MOTION_VISION_RANGE`   | Reveals all monsters as a red `?` within the specified radius.
 `MOVE_COST`             |
-`MUT_INSTABILITY_MOD`   | Modifies your instability score, which affect the chance to get bad mutation (scales with amount of good mutations you have, capping at 67%, check `Character::roll_bad_mutation` for more information). `add: 1` would be equal of having 1 good mutation more, increasing the chance to get bad mutation, `add: -1` would be like you have one good mutation less, decreasing the chance to get bad mutation.
+`MUT_INSTABILITY_MOD`   | Modifies your instability score, which affects the chance to get bad mutation (scales with amount of good mutations you have, capping at 67%, check `Character::roll_bad_mutation` for more information). `add: 1` would be equal to having 1 good mutation more, increasing the chance to get bad mutation, `add: -1` would be like you have one good mutation less, decreasing the chance to get bad mutation.
 `MOVECOST_FLATGROUND_MOD`| How many moves you spend to move 1 tile on flat ground; shown in UI `MOVECOST_OBSTACLE_MOD` | How many moves you spend to move 1 tile, if this tile has a movecost more than 105 moves; not shown in UI
 `MOVECOST_SWIM_MOD`     | How many moves you spend to move 1 tile in water; not shown in UI